-HOW DO THESE THREE TYPES OF WELLNESS TOGETHER?
+HOW DO THESE THREE TYPES OF WELLNESS WORK TOGETHER?

 Each type of wellness impacts the other types.
-For instance, if you do not eat healthy foods (physical wellness), you may not have the energy to play with your friends (social wellness), and you may feel isolated when you are sitting on the sidelines watching others have fun together (mental/emotional wellness).
+For instance, if you do not eat healthy foods (physical wellness), you may not have the energy to engage in activities with your friends (social wellness), and you may feel isolated when you are sitting on the sidelines watching others have fun together (mental/emotional wellness).